-If a party does not appear at the hearing, his or her claim may be dismissed, and/or the trial may proceed in the party's absence.
-(1/1/19)
+If a party does not appear at the hearing, their claim may be dismissed, and/or the trial may proceed in the party's absence.
+(1/1/19, 7/1/24)

 3.20 Return of Exhibits

 The Court does not return exhibits entered into evidence to the parties.
 Any exhibits received into evidence will be destroyed after judgment is issued.
 Parties should not submit original documents as evidence.
 (7/1/16, 7/1/21)